- J.J. Abrams

 What I admire about and why I enjoy returning to Abrams’ sequel is the momentum and emotional immediacy of the plot, a characteristic that carries over to Abrams’ next big-screen effort, 2009’s Star Trek, also co-written by Kurtzman and Orci.
 Both films—shining with lens flares and fluid camerawork by Dan Mindel—feature complicated plotlines with numerous ongoing strains.
-They’re exciting, they never slow, never too complicated, and yet they retain their characters’ emotional integrity and, more importantly, the audience’s involvement throughout.
-All eventually become attributes of Abrams’ best work yet, Super 8.
-Abrams may lack De Palma’s singular style that establishes the original as such a distinctive film, but he delivers an all-around solid effort here and, in effect, the most balanced entry of the series, from a consumer standpoint.
+They’re exciting, they never slow, they’re never too complicated, and yet they retain their characters’ emotional integrity and, more importantly, the audience’s involvement throughout.
+All eventually become attributes of Abrams’ best work yet, Super 8 (2011).
+Abrams may lack De Palma’s singular style that establishes the original as such a distinctive film, but he delivers an all-around solid effort here and, in effect, the most balanced entry of the series from a general audience standpoint.
 Offering a natural transition from the first film, with Woo’s entry best dismissed from memory, Mission: Impossible III feels like it should have come sooner, but let’s just be grateful it came at all.